seven5/seven5.github.io/tutorial.md

 it is *always* safe to delete the Godeps directory and "try again" with "godep save" if something gets messed up in your project.

+> Yes, it's a pain in the tutorial but in steady state on a real project
+> this issue only comes up when you are changing the versions of dependent
+> libraries.
+In that case, the clear separation of staging is a win.

 <a name="simple-server"></a>

 # Creating And Deploying A Simple Server